popinnovationsinc/Quote-Builder/SECURITY.md

   - Critical vulnerabilities: fix in **< 2 days**.
   - High-severity: fix in **< 5 days**.
   - Lower-severity: scheduled in next minor release.
-- **Disclosure**: Once fixed in all supported versions, we’ll publish a coordinated security advisory and credit your report (unless you request anonymity).
+- **Disclosure**: Once fixed in all supported versions, we’ll publish a coordinated security update.

 ---

 ## Supported Communication Channels

+- **Do ot open a public GitHub issue for security reports.**
 - Email is preferred for confidentiality.
 - We respect your privacy - your email address will not be shared with, or disclosed to anyone.
-- **Do ot open a public GitHub issue for security reports.**

 ---